solita/solita.github.com/_posts/2017-07-20-minority-report.md

 According to the statistics, the share of female employees in the whole Solita is about 20 %.
 The share of female employees depends a lot of the field considered.
 For example, our IT team is still an all-male team, but marketing in contrary is an all-female team.
 However, our service design team is in the middle with an around 50 % share.

 In 2013 a colleague [combined our faces](http://dev.solita.fi/2013/03/13/the-average-joe.html) and created an image of an average employee at Solita.
 At those days the average employee named Kaino Solita was 34,44 years old and obviously more masculine than feminine.
-Last year the image was updated, and it seems like Kaino is gradually turning to more feminine.
+Last year the image was updated, and it seems like Kaino is gradually turning more feminine.
 Kaino has also aged a bit, like all of us, and the average age of employees at Solita is now exactly 36 years.
 I think Kaino seems to be happier too.

 ![The average employee - Kaino Solita](/img/minority-report/kaino.PNG)
 *The average employee - Kaino Solita*